Madison police: Father, son dead in apparent murder-suicide

 MADISON, Wis.
-(AP) — Madison police say a father and son are dead in an early morning shooting that appears to be a murder-suicide.
+(AP) — Madison police say a father and son are dead after an early morning shooting that appears to be a murder-suicide.

 Police Chief Mike Koval says officers were called Sunday morning to a home and found two people shot in a bedroom.
-The 58-year-old and 33-year-old men later died at a hospital.
+The 58-year-old and 33-year-old men were pronounced dead at a local hospital.

 WKOW-TV reports Koval says he’s waiting on a medical examiner’s report to figure out exactly what happened.

-A 61-year-old woman was at the residence when authorities arrived.
+The Wisconsin State Journal reports it’s Madison’s first homicide of 2018.
+Koval says the “very distraught” mother and wife of the men reported the shooting.

 Most Read Nation & World Stories